“Achieving and growing, together in friendship.”

 - Sexual orientation

 - Equal opportunities underpin the work done within both the explicit and implicit curriculum.
 Pupils are regularly taught about the diverse society we live in and our Spiritual, Moral, Social and Cultural guidance prepares the pupils to be effective citizens in life.
 We hold Investors in Children Award and the Rights Respecting School Award, both of which underpin the work we do in school; this is reflected in all policies.
-We are an Educate and Celebrate (LBGT) Good Practice School, and hold awards in Anti-Bullying, Healthy Schools and Fair Trade
+We are an Educate and Celebrate (LBGT) Good Practice School, and hold awards in Anti-Bullying, Healthy Schools and Fair Trade.
+We are also working towards the Inclusion Quality Mark.

 Through promoting these core principles we aim to: